Franzvd14/IOL-Friction-Testing/README.md

 Together with the EGR team, the original CAD was as follows:

-[CAD model Picture 1](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1741%20(1).jpg) This is a Top View of the Friction Tester (CAD by EGR team; I contributed to the mechanical design concept and system validation).
+[CAD model Picture 1](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1741%20(1).jpg) This is a Top View of the Friction Tester (CAD by EGR team; I contributed to the mechanical design concept).

 [CAD model Picture 2](https://github.com/Franzvd14/IOL-Friction-Testing/blob/main/IMG_1740%20(1).jpg) This is a Side View of the Friction Tester.